binay047/First-principle-study-on-Quaternary-Hesular-alloy/README.md

 1. **Parses each `_nscf.out`** — regex-extracts `P = ... (mod ...)
 C/m^2` and the printed direction vector $(d_x, d_y, d_z)$.
 2. **Applies the projection correction** above to recover $P_x$ for each strain point, using that file's own $d_x$.
 3. **Sanity-checks each point:**
-   - skips files with no polarization block (failed/crashed run)
+   - skips files with no polarisation block (failed/crashed run)
    - skips points where $d_x \approx 0$ (correction would diverge)
    - flags points where $(d_x,d_y,d_z)$ deviates noticeably from the expected $(-0.707, 0, 0.707)$-type pattern
 4. **Linear least-squares fit** (no numpy/scipy — closed-form slope/intercept) of